teachingaway/teachingaway.github.io/_posts/2015-04-10-copyright-illustrated-video-game-clones.md

 <img src="/images/copyright/goldentee-v-pga-tour-no-copyright-infringement.jpg" class="medium-image" >

-Incredible Technologies made the popular Golden Tee arcade game (left).
-Virtual Technologies made PGA Tour (right) with the explicit purpose of cloning Golden Tee.
-The games and controls were very similar:
+Incredible Technologies made the popular *Golden Tee* arcade game (left).
+Virtual Technologies made *PGA Tour* (right) with the explicit purpose of cloning Golden Tee.
+The games and controls were similar:

  > The size and shape of PGA Tour Golf's control panel, and the placement of its trackball and buttons, are nearly identical to those of Golden Tee.
 The "shot shaping" choices are depicted in a similar way and in the same sequence.
 Although the software on the two games is dissimilar, both allow a player to simulate a straight shot, a fade, a slice, a draw, a hook, etc. by the direction in which the trackball is rolled back and pushed forward. [*Incredible Technologies v.
 Virtual Technologies*, 400 F. 3d 1007 (7th Cir.
 2005)](http://scholar.google.com/scholar_case?case=10633608556007842361).